andresrueda-dev/NUMINA-CORE/README.md

-# NUMINA-CORE
+# NUMINA CORE
-Pattern and anomaly detection engine for structured ticket data.
-Built with Streamlit and modular architecture.
+Streamlit app for pattern and anomaly detection